Kardelio/dotfiles/help.md

 ## find command examples:
 ## find . -name "*.txt" -exec bash -c 'echo -e "\033[31m {} \033[0m this is a file"' \;

+## gpg --full-gen-key
+    generate a new key pairing in gpg
 ## https://www.howtogeek.com/427982/how-to-encrypt-and-decrypt-files-with-gpg-on-linux/
     -gpg
     - hwo to encrypt and decrupt with gpg
     How to GPG
+## gpg --list-public-keys
+    List all of the public keys on this box
+## gpg --list-secret-keys
+    List all of the secret private  keys on this box
 ## gpg --list-keys
      list all public keys in the chain
 ## gpg --output ~/mykey.key --armor --export ben.kadel@theverygroup.com